Floyd Rose Tremolos for Left Hand Guitars: Proprietary versions

 Yamaha RM-II

-It was used on the 1987 Yamaha left handed RGX-312L and the early versions of the 1987 Yamaha left handed RGX-612SL, both made in Taiwan.
-This very rare Japanese-made (likely a special order) left handed RGX-612DL from 1987 has the RM-II.
+It was used on the 1987 Yamaha left handed RGX-312L and early versions of the 1987 Yamaha left handed RGX-612SL, both made in Taiwan.
+This very rare Japanese-made left handed RGX-612DL from 1987 (likely a special order) has the RM-II.

 Yamaha RM-Pro

-The "RM-Pro" was a Yamaha proprietary single locking tremolo, introduced in 1988, that allowed the strings to be fed through from the rear of the base.
+The RM-Pro was a Yamaha proprietary single locking tremolo, introduced in 1988, that allowed the strings to be fed through from the rear of the base.
 As with the RM-II, the strings do not need the ball ends cut off and are each double-locked with a bullet-shaped plate.
 It was unique in that it used needle bearings at the fulcrum to ensure smooth operation and precise pitch return.
-Right-handed units featured a pitch rise adjustment, which makes it possible to set a maximum amount of pitch bend; lefty versions did not have it.
-It also has a pop in-pop out tremolo arm.
+Right-handed units featured a pitch rise adjustment, which makes it possible to set a maximum amount of pitch bend; lefty versions did not have this.
+It also has a pop-in-pop-out tremolo arm.
 There was no licensing inscription or model identification on the unit.
 This tremolo last appeared on the 1991 "Yamaha Hard Style" mid-level RGX and higher-level RGZ Series.

 Later versions of the 1987-1989 left handed Yamaha RGX 612SL and Yamaha SE612L were made with this tremolo.